Snowplay

 There are three designated snowplay areas, one in Sequoia National Park and two in Kings Canyon National Park.
 For your safety and the safety of others, please use these areas for sledding and tubing.
 Sledding, tubing, skiing, snowboarding is prohibited in residential areas, the Grant Tree Trail area, the Sherman Tree Road, and other areas as signed.
 You may ski and snowshoe on park trails.
 Check with a local visitor center for condition information or to obtain a map.

 The Wolverton Snowplay Area is located at the end of the Wolverton Road at an elevation of 7,250 feet (2,160 meters).
 It is located two miles (3.2 km) north of the General Sherman Tree.
 Check the weather forecast prior to your visit to make sure you are ready for the conditions.
 After storms, it may take hours to open this road as plows must clear the main road first.
-When the Wuksachi Lodge is open, cross-country skis and snowshoes are typically available for rent, and snowplay gear is for sale.
+When the Wuksachi Lodge is open, snowshoes and trekking poles are typically available for rent, and snowplay gear is for sale.

 Sled Safely